AppointmentGuru/AppointmentGuru-Website/_posts/2017-11-23-invoicing and a new look.md

 ---
 layout: page
 title:  "Invoicing is here!
-Along with a brand new look."
+Along with a brand new look - 23 November 2017"
 date:   2017-11-23 10:00:00 +0200
 category: announcements
 published: true